DylanLawless/SARS-CoV-2-VOC.github.io/README.md

 2. The description of the genetic modifications used during vaccine development.

 The primary sources are provided in each case, along with a detailed description of the genetic variants provided by authors.
-Additionally, the correct [HGVS-recommended nomenclature](https://varnomen.hgvs.org/recommendations) has been used for more reliable reproduction than some of the primary sources.

 **For visual simplicity, an X symbol was used to illustrate amino acid deletions**.
 All other amino acid changes use their correct symbol.